chaoss/community/GSoC-Ideas.md

  - Census II	https://drive.google.com/file/d/1zyAdbftGhSUiddh1she3X_MDlKXDSIu5/view?usp=sharing
  - 2021 State of Open Source Vulnerabilities	https://drive.google.com/file/d/1BwJD3eqynwSms5b9WxzzHrzp-YRXMbLv/view?usp=sharing

-The aims of the project are as follows:
-  - Consolidate dependency information from the range of projects focused in this area.
-  - Provide a shared, open source software package for consolidating a subset of available resources (we don't expect one student to finish this entire project in a summer)
-  - Integrate this information on the CHAOSS Website

 * _Difficulty:_ Medium
 * _Requirements:_ Interest in software analytics.
 Python programming.
 JavaScript programming.
 SQL knowledge.